yxmagithub/singlewebpagejsjquery/README.md

 2. separate all the component, let all the handler file to process all the control logic for UI, it includes Tablehandler, DropDownHandler, inputhadler, popuphandler

 3. use a custmizered popup dialog

+4. add the unit test function for each control object